 Shot on the Sony A6000 edited in Lightroom

 I have been using the OM-D E-M5 Mark II extensively for about 2 weeks now.
 I got it just before going on my trip to Cuba expecting to test it out on the trip.
-In short I am very happy with this camera but its not perfect.
-So lets start there with the cons.
+In short, I am very happy with this camera but it’s not perfect.
+So let’s start there with the cons.

 Shot on the iPhone 6s Plus

-I didn’t like the grip right form the start.
+I didn’t like the grip right from the start.
 My hand is larger than most and it was just too uncomfortable for me.
-I never felt confident holding it like I do with other cameras like my Sony A6000.
-Due to the size and weight of it I found it to dig into my ring finger most the time, kind of between the side of my nail and the next closest knuckle.
+I never felt confident about holding it like I do with other cameras like my Sony A6000.
+Due to the size and weight of it, I found it to dig into my ring finger most the time, kind of between the side of my nail and the next closest knuckle.
 I was always worried about dropping it randomly so to make up for that I would hold it more often in my left hand while cupping it from under with the lens.
 I also found myself mistakenly clicking the button located on the front of the camera.
-Im not sure what it would be assigned to on a stock camera since one of the first things I did when I got it was go in and change all the buttons to my liking.
+I’m not sure what it would be assigned to on a stock camera since one of the first things I did when I got it was going in and change all the buttons to my liking.
 I had to key bind it to nothing for a while since I couldn’t find a use for it, it would mess with my shots when I click it by mistake or hand it over to a friend.
 Whenever I would hand it to a friend I can see them also click it by mistake every time.
-Now all this being said after about 3 days of handling and use I got use to it.
+Now all this being said after about 3 days of handling and use I got used to it.
 My hands have naturally adapted to the weight and grip of the camera.
 I don’t notice it anymore.
 I feel I am nitpicking a bit with this flaw.
 To be honest I like the camera quite a bit and most of these flaws may come off as nitpicks.

 Shot on the iPhone 6s Plus

 Don’t let me get started on these menus, simply put…they suck.
 I don’t know who signed off on this but I have made better wireframe layouts for menus in my sleep.
 I feel the best way they could have went about it is increase separation.
 Which is how I feel most companies handle their menus.
-If an item cant be placed into a category, simply give it its own dedicated one.
+If an item can be placed into a category, simply give it its own dedicated one.
 What Olympus here seems to be trying to do is lower the amount of clutter but combining things here and there.
 It looks like there is less clutter but what ends up happening is features you would need fast access to are then hidden away within other menus.
 One excuse that can be given is this camera has crazy amounts of customization and in the process of that the menus can be “complicated”.
 I know “complicated” and this is just “messy”.
 I doubt this will happen but maybe Olympus will come out with a software fix for this.